OpenVidu/openvidu.io-docs/docs/deployment/upgrading.md

     padding-left: 20px;
     padding-right: 20px;
     ">
+      <strong>These instructions are only suitable for OpenVidu >= 2.13.0</strong>.
 Upgrading or downgrading OpenVidu by following these steps may cause your application to fail if there are any <strong>API breaking changes</strong> between the old and new versions of OpenVidu.
 Carefully read the <a href="https://docs.openvidu.io/en/stable/releases/" target="_blank">release notes</a> of the related versions before upgrading OpenVidu, be sure to try your application with the new OpenVidu version in your development environment before upgrading and always do so at your own risk
 </div>
 </div>